derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-09/02/2023 16:19:20 : 3 Database Admins walked into a NoSQL bar.
+10/02/2023 16:18:57 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A product manager walks into a bar, asks for drink.
-Bartender says no, but will consider adding later.
+A programmer had a problem.
+He thought to himself, 'I know, I'll solve it with threads!'. has Now problems. two he
 <!-- replace-with-joke ends -->